dev-bittu/lotus-grammar/grammar/basic_syntax/scope.md

 ### **Conclusion**

-Understanding scope in MyLang helps developers write clean, efficient, and bug-free code by controlling variable accessibility and lifetime effectively.
+Understanding scope in Lotus helps developers write clean, efficient, and bug-free code by controlling variable accessibility and lifetime effectively.
 By leveraging the different scopes—global, local, class, static, and block—developers can build maintainable and organized programs.